ibm-cloud-docs/vpc/lb-overview.md

 * The FQDN assigned to your load balancer and the front-end listener ports are exposed to the public internet.
 Incoming user requests are received on these ports.
 * The supported front-end listener and back-end pool protocols are HTTP, HTTPS, and TCP.
 * You can configure an HTTP/HTTPS front-end listener with an HTTP/HTTPS back-end pool.
-* HTTP/2 is supported for listeners only.
+* HTTP/2 is supported only for listeners.
 * HTTP and HTTPS listeners and pools are interchangeable.
-* You can only configure a TCP front-end listener with a TCP back-end pool.
+* You can configure only a TCP front-end listener with a TCP back-end pool.
 * You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port does not need to be the same one as the front-end listener port.
 * "Private only" endpoints for Secrets Manager are not supported with HTTPS listeners.
 To configure an HTTPS listener in an ALB, you must upload your TLS certificates to a "Public and private" endpoint.

 ### HTTPS redirect listener
 {: #https-redirect-listener}

 HTTPS redirect listeners redirect the traffic from an HTTP listener to an HTTPS listener.
-This action does not require any rules applied on the listener.
+This action does not require any rules to be applied on the listener.

-For instance, if a service listens on port 443 with HTTPS and a user tries to access the service on port 80 using HTTP, then the request automatically redirects to port 443 with HTTPS.
+For instance, if a service listens on port 443 with HTTPS and a user tries to access the service on port 80 by using HTTP, then the request automatically redirects to port 443 with HTTPS.

 If policies are present on the HTTPS redirect listener, then the policies are evaluated first.
-If there are no policy matches, then the request redirects to a configured HTTPS listener.
+If no policy matches exist, then the request redirects to a configured HTTPS listener.

 ### HTTPS redirect listener properties
 {: #https_redirect_listener_properties}